-If you’re a business owner of any kind, you need to have a presence online.
+If you’re a business owner of any kind, then you need to have a presence online.
 This isn’t new advice, and neither is the standard line you hear proclaiming that you have to have a blog.
 These are undeniable truths these days, especially with Google’s re-weighting of content and authorship.
-In fact it is more important to have a blog now than it was just 3 years ago.
+In fact, it is more important to have a blog now than it was just 3 years ago.

 But there are other, less technical reasons you want a blog.
 Simply stated, a blog showcases your expertise and authority in any given subject matter.
 When you create helpful content over topics relevant to your business, you are showing the world you know what you’re talking about.
-When people see this, and get into a habit of relying on you for information, you’re more likely to be their go-to provider when they end up needing the types of services you provide.
+When people see this and get into a habit of relying on you for information, you’re more likely to be their go-to provider when they end up needing the types of services you provide.

 As an example, we’ll take this example and go a bit further.
-For instance, if you were a bike shop owner, you might further break down your initial list like this:
+For instance, if you were a bike shop owner, then you might further break down your initial list like this:

 - The importance of hydration and biking

-- The best water bottles for long distance biking
+- The best water bottles for long-distance biking

 - Comparisons of different types of water bottle materials

-From that initial services you now have some specific topics for blogs.
+From that initial services list, you now have some specific topics for blogs.
 These are topics that people interested in your service would also be interested in reading.
-In the eyes of the public, the same people that would search for “bike shops” or related subjects, these blogs will be seen as a helpful service.
+In the eyes of the public, the same people who would search for “bike shops” or related subjects, these blogs will be seen as a helpful service.
 These blogs will also help you solidify your status as an expert in your field.

 It doesn’t matter what your business is, there is always something to write about.
-Tapping into your creative side isn’t hard, and if you’re willing to do a little brainstorming, you can come up with great blog topics.
+Tapping into your creative side isn’t hard, and if you’re willing to do a little brainstorming, then you can come up with great blog topics.
 This is just one way to generate ideas and fill up those blog pages while connecting with the public and attracting new customers.